Award: Up to $25,000. LOI Window: CLOSED Award Distribution: January 2023.

 - Has been operational AND providing direct services/programs for at least 1 year prior to application

-Hospitals, schools (including colleges and universities), animal welfare organizations, houses of worship, governments, continuing care retirement communities, and foundations are ineligible to apply, regardless of tax status.
+Hospitals, schools and school-affiliated groups (including colleges, universities, and booster clubs), vocal and musical ensembles, animal welfare organizations, houses of worship, governments, continuing care retirement communities, and grantmaking foundations are ineligible to apply, regardless of tax status.

 If you have received a grant from PCF before, non-compliance with the requirements of those grants, such as failing to use PCF’s logo on marketing materials or not completing follow-up reports, will have a negative impact on your application.